PapRazzi/portfolio-3/wifi-paris/wifi-paris.md

 ### Join with map of hotspots

 As the location of the hotspots is in a different source, we need to join it with our main dataframe.
-But we first have to do some cleaning on the names of the sites, that are sometimes misspelled.
+However, even after having done some cleaning on the names of the sites, there were still inconsistencies due to incorrectly spelled site names.
+So I had to finish the match table manually in a spreadsheet, which I import below as a csv file:

 ```r